 The Town has hired an engineer to amend its comprehensive plan including capital improvement elements.
 The installation of necessary stormwater, drainage, and other infrastructure projects is an ongoing process.
-Town management has identified approximately 25 projects estimated to cost \$26 million in 2015 dollars over the next five years.
+Town management has identified approximately 25 projects estimated to cost \$21 million in 2016 dollars over the next five years.

-C. Mitigation with Miami-Dade County and Annexation
+C. Mitigation with Miami Date County and Annexation

 The Town is currently pursuing the annexation of additional lands which it believes will assist in the long-term growth by an increased tax base and significant job creation, but will cost the Town additional monies for utility line construction and public safety.
-At this time, the County has put all municipal annexation applications on hold.
-There is no date set when these applications will again be considered.
+The Town has resubmitted its annexation applications based on a four-city agreement among the applicants.
+The County is reviewing these applications but has set no time table for action.